lucidworks/banana/README.md

 `fusion` branch is used for Lucidworks Fusion release.
 The code base and features are the same as `develop`.
 The main difference is in the configuration.

+## Banana 1.6.17c

+This is a hot fix release that includes a fix for CSV exporting issue in Full Text Search panel, where a custom query does not take effect.

 ## Banana 1.6.17b

 This is a hot fix release that includes a fix for CSV exporting issue in Terms panel (which already fixed in 1.6.18).